jcaitou/square_multivendor_mern/README.md

 When setting up from scratch:

-1. Create custom attribute in Square
+1. Create custom attribute in Square for "vendor_name"
 2. Add locations in square and get the location IDs (maybe change this into a function)
-3. Create first account (User with administrator role)
+3. Create first account (User with administrator role, needs to have locations array and square ID)